-It is clear from the preceding section that your latitude determines both the annual variation in the amount of daylight, and the time of the year when you experience Spring, Summer, Autumn and Winter.
+It is clear from the preceding subsection that your latitude determines both the annual variation in the amount of daylight, and the time of the year when you experience Spring, Summer, Autumn and Winter.
 To truly understand why this occurs requires us to construct a model.
-One of the key insights to the nature of the motion of the Earth is shown in the long exposure photographs of the nighttime sky on the next two pages.
+One of the key insights to the nature of the motion of the Earth is shown in the long exposure photographs of the nighttime sky (Figs. 2.2, 2.3).